processone/docs.ejabberd.im/content/admin/installation.md

       ``` bash
       ejabberdctl register admin1 example.org password
       ```

+    where `example.org` is one of the hosts configured in `/etc/ejabberd/ejabberd.yml`

 2. Edit the ejabberd configuration file to give administration rights to the XMPP account you created: